Jacqueline (1956 film)

-Jacqueline is a 1956 British drama film shot in Belfast and directed by Roy Ward Baker.
-It is based on the novel The Grand Man (1954) by Catherine Cookson.
+Jacqueline is a 1956 British drama film directed by Roy Ward Baker and starring John Gregson and Kathleen Ryan.
+It was written by Patrick Kirwan and Liam O'Flaherty based on the 1954 novel The Grand Man by Catherine Cookson.
+It was filmed in Belfast.

 Plot

 Steel worker Mike McNeil's drinking spirals out of control when he loses his job due to vertigo at the Belfast shipyard.
 But his devoted young daughter Jacqueline vows to help him.

 She is picked as soloist at a church festival and attempts to persuade a tough land-owner to give her troubled dad another chance.

 Cast

 Production

 The film was based on the novel The Grand Man (1954) by Catherine Cookson.
 It was Cookson's fifth book.
 Cookson was paid £750 for the rights and a draft of the script.
 The film was set in Belfast as opposed to Tyneside which is where the novel was set.
 Cookson disliked the casting of Jacqueline Ryan in the lead role, feeling she was miscast.
 She was ultimately unhappy with the film, as she was with Rooney another adaptation from the Rank Organisation of one of her novels.

 Baker said "the picture was partly made because of the introduction at that time of the blue backing process which made back projection very much easier than the old-fashioned process but it had its teething problems and difficulties.
 So, I boldly was the first one to use it and it worked extremely well.
 Again, we had an extremely good cast."

+Filmink argued the film was made due to the success of The Little Kidnappers.

 Baker said John Gregson "was excellent for the part except he kept saying I wish I was Victor McLaglen because it needed a great big hunk of a man and John wasn't."
+The movie featured Tony Wright in an early role.

 Jacqueline Ryan was the daughter of Phyllis Ryan, an actor and later manager.

 There was some location work done in Belfast but the bulk of the film was shot at Pinewood.
 Ward said "Every film has its problems and with this one it was that the central character was the little girl who since she was nine had never been in front of a camera before.
 She'd been tested and looked at and seemed all right.
 But she was frightened to death.
 I think she thought the Duke of Wellington was going to come and put her in the Tower and leave her there.
 Anyway, she got through it and in the end she wasn't bad.
 Also, I'd never directed a child before.

+Roy Ward Baker said "the film was quite successful.
+It was a harmless fairy tale.
+They were all good in it and they were picturesque and quite funny."